RocNLP/447Project2/README.md

 ## Extra Credit

 Implement the modifications for information extraction and question answering.
 Describe how your system works.
 You should be able to pose a question as a collection of pattern graphs and use the matching results to answer your question.
 Demonstrate a few questions/answer pairs.
+Make sure you describe any changes you make to the input format sufficiently for me to create more examples.